devomh/comp3083_2025/README.md

 - **Google Colab Project**: Use Gemini AI to create a data science analysis
 - **AI Tool Exploration**: Try different AI coding assistants and compare their capabilities

-## Assignments and Exercises

-### Individual Activities

-1. **Repository Management**: Fork this repository and submit evidence of successful setup
-2. **Data Science Project**: Complete the Google Colab exercise with Gemini AI
-3. **AI Tool Comparison**: Write a brief comparison of different AI coding assistants
-4. **Workflow Application**: Apply the 4-step AI development workflow to a small project

 ### Discussion Topics

 - Ethical implications of AI training data usage